 Fall 2024 Class

-The application process is open for 6 FYRES Research Mentors and 1 FYRES Coordinator to start in Fall 2024.
+The application process is open for 6 FYRES Research Mentors to start in Fall 2024.
 See details below to apply.

 To apply to be part of the FYRES class:

-• Applications are reviewed when both the application (submitted by you) and the recommendation (submitted by your recommender) are received.
+• Applications are reviewed when both the application (submitted by the student) and the recommendation (submitted by the recommender) are received.

 The Recommendation:

-• When the application process opens in early March 2024, applicants should ask an appropriate person to complete the online recommendation for you.
+• Applicants should ask an appropriate person to complete the online recommendation.

-• The person should be someone who knows your work, such as a high school teacher or guidance counselor.
+• The person should be someone who knows the student's work, such as a high school teacher or guidance counselor.
 The person does not have to be a science teacher.
 The person can be a group leader, such as a youth group leader, choir or theater director or a team coach.
-The goal of the recommendation is to have someone who has seen you in a learning or working situation provide some comments.
+The goal of the recommendation is to have someone who has seen the student in a learning or working situation provide some comments.

-• The applicant should provide the recommender with the link to the online recommendation form.
-(Link will be posted here in early March 2024).
+• The applicant should provide the recommender with the link to the online recommendation form

-• If you are requesting a recommendation close to the May deadline or during the summer when timing is important, be assured that the timestamp on the submitted student application reserves your spot for application consideration.
-Therefore, you do not need to ask someone to complete a recommendation with very little notice.
-A reasonable target is for recommendation completion within a week of your application.
-If it looks like the recommendation will take longer than that, please email Deanna van Dijk at dvandijk@calvin.edu to let her know.
+• If you are requesting a recommendation close to the May deadline or during the summer when timing is important, be assured that the timestamp on the submitted student application reserves a spot for application consideration.
+A reasonable target is for recommendation completion within a week of your request to the recommender.

 • During the summer, if you are having trouble getting in contact with the initial person you would like to provide the recommendation, then consider whether there is another person you can ask.
 (It is fine to make a change from what you listed on your application.)